FRC-Utilities/QDriverStation/README.md

 ###### Warnings

-Due to a kernel bug, the QDriverStation may detect an external mouse as a joystick.
+The QDriverStation may detect an external mouse (such as [this one](https://www.microsoft.com/hardware/en-ca/d/wireless-mouse-1000)) as a joystick.
 If that happens, just disable the faulty joystick/mouse by clicking on the power button next to its name:

 ![Blacklisting Animation](etc/animations/blacklist.gif)